Women's Studies

 SEMESTER 5

-• Complete 2 additional Women's Studies courses with a 2.5 critical-tracking GPA.
-One class must be WST 3015 if not taken yet; WST 2611 or WST 2612 could also allow progress to semester 6 (recommendation: at least one Category A, B, or C class if not taken yet).
-At least two of the four courses taken to date for the major must be at the 3000 level or higher.
+• Complete 1 additional Women's Studies course with a 2.5 critical-tracking GPA. (recommendation: WST 3015, or at least one Category A, B, or C class if not taken yet).
+At least one of the three courses taken to date for the major must be at the 3000 level or higher.

 • 2.0 UF GPA required